Helen Brach: Circumstances of disappearance

-After a routine medical check-up at the Mayo Clinic in Rochester, Minnesota, Brach left for a flight to return to her mansion in Glenview, Illinois, a suburb northwest of Chicago, on February 17, 1977.
+After a routine medical check-up at the Mayo Clinic in Rochester, Minnesota, Brach left for a flight to return to her mansion in Glenview, Illinois, a suburb north of Chicago, on February 17, 1977.
 A gift shop assistant near the clinic insisted that Brach had said, "I'm in a hurry, my houseman is waiting."
 This is the last sighting of Brach by an independent witness.
-The crew on the commercial airliner on which Brach was supposed to return did not report seeing her on the flight.
-Brach's houseman/chauffeur, Jack Matlick, said that he collected her at O'Hare Airport, further asserting that she spent four days without making a call before she was dropped off at O'Hare for a flight to Florida.
+The crew on the commercial airliner on which Brach was supposed to return to Illinois did not report seeing her on the flight; however, Brach's houseman/chauffeur, Jack Matlick, said that he collected her at O'Hare Airport.
+Matlick further asserted that Brach spent four days at home, that she made no phone calls, and that he dropped her off at O'Hare for a flight to Florida.

 Matlick was the focus of police attention during the investigation.
 He repeatedly proclaimed his innocence and angrily denied to reporters that he knew what happened to Brach, but a former federal agent who worked on the case claimed after Matlick's death that he was indeed responsible for her disappearance.
 Brach's brother was of the opinion that Matlick had murdered his sister without any involvement from Richard Bailey or horse racing racketeers.
-On February 14, 2011, Matlick died in a Pennsylvania nursing home at the age of 79.
+On February 14, 2011, three days before the 34th anniversary of Brach's disappearance, Matlick died in a Pennsylvania nursing home at the age of 79.